NavisGames/Valorant-Tracking-by-NavisGames/README.md

 # Valorant Tracking by NavisGames
-Do you want to Valorant Tracker but without entering the Game?
+Want a great Valorant Tracker but to lazy to start the game for Valorant Tracker?
-Then use this Valorant Tracker i programmed using PyQT5 and Python.

-Functions are:
+Use this Valorant Tracker:

+Functions:
-+ See Account Level
+- See Account Level
-+ See a player's rank and MMR
+- See a player's rank and MMR
-+ See how much plus or minus he made
+- See how much plus or minus he made
-+ See a player's last 5 matches
+- See his last 5 matches
-+ See global leaderboard in each region
+- See global leaderboard in each region

 Coming Soon:
-+ See Data from a Match like Rounds, Players, KDA, Ranks etc.
+- Get Match Data
-+ Better Interface
+- Better Interface
-+ Images for better Design
+- Images for better Design

+ (build with PyQT5 and Python)

-Download it and try it out!
+Download and try it out! 🙂

 Q&A